The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 The next stop on your Oman itinerary is Bimmah Sinkhole, one of the most beautiful natural wonders of the country.
 Many locals believe this sinkhole was created by a meteorite, although that remains merely a myth.

 Bimmah Sinkhole is an easy 1.5-hour drive from Muscat and it’s very easy to find.
-It is approximately 20 meters (65 ft) deep, and when you’re inside its clear turquoise water, you’ll be surrounded by plenty of fish.
+It is approximately 20 meters (65 ft) deep, and when you’re inside its clear turquoise water, you’ll be surrounded by many fishes.
 Swimming here is an unmissable experience.

 🌟 Top tips for your visit: There are bathrooms at the entrance of Bimmah Sinkhole, where you can change into your swimsuit.
 Because the water is 20 meters (65 ft) deep, you can also cliff jump.
-You can choose from how high you want to dive — ranging from 1.5 m (5 ft) to 6 m (20 ft) — but remember to stay safe!
+You can choose from how high you want to dive — ranging from 1.5 m (5 ft) to 6 m (20 ft).

 2. Sur